-The Asheville Improv Collective is very proud and excited to welcome these five supremely talented women as the AICFest 2019 inaugural festival headliners!
-Together, they have an incredible wealth of improv and performance experienced they can't wait to share with the Western North Carolina community.
+The Asheville Improv Collective is very proud and excited to welcome these five supremely talented performers as the AICFest 2019 inaugural festival headliners!
+Together, they have an incredible wealth of improv and performance experience they can't wait to share with the Western North Carolina community.

 More headliner info below:

 Jaime Moyer is an alum of the University of Detroit-Mercy, The Second City-Detroit, and is a current member of the acting unions SAG-AFTRA and AEA.
 She is also a former Artistic Director of Planet Ant and current Home Team member.
 Jaime was awarded the sole prize of Maestro at The Out of Bounds Comedy Festival in Austin, Texas in 2011.
 She has appeared on Parks and Recreation, 2 Broke Girls, Jennifer Falls, and has a recurring role on Disney’s KC Undercover.
 Jaime is the creator of the viral hit “Fancy Catz” which can be seen on YouTube at the Second City Network, and has appeared in several short and feature length films.
 She can be seen performing weekly at The Second City Hollywood and iO WEST in Los Angeles, California.

 Susan Messing wrote and performed in two mainstage revues at the legendary Second City, and directed their National Touring Company.
 Messing is a founding member of the infamous Annoyance Theatre where she has created roles in over thirty original productions, including “Co-Ed Prison Sluts”, “The Miss Vagina Pageant”, and “Your Butt”.
 In addition, she conceived, co-adapted (with Mary Scruggs) and directed the critically acclaimed “What Every Girl Should Know…An Ode to Judy Blume” for the Annoyance stage, where she also continues to teach.